andrew/ultimate-awesome/README.md

 - [awesome-cs-cloudnative-blockchain](https://github.com/cubxxw/awesome-cs-cloudnative-blockchain) - 📚 菜鸟成长手册🚀  CS系列 、云原生系列、区块链系列、web3系列🔥、Golang系列💡.
 - [awesome-transformers-in-medical-imaging](https://github.com/fahadshamshad/awesome-transformers-in-medical-imaging) - A collection of resources on applications of Transformers in Medical Imaging.
 - [Awesome-PlayStation-Vita](https://github.com/MuxaJlbl4/Awesome-PlayStation-Vita) - List of awesome stuff for PlayStation Vita.
-- [awesome-reversing](https://github.com/HACKE-RC/awesome-reversing) - A collection of resources to learn Reverse Engineering from start!.
 - [Inspire](https://github.com/NoahBuscher/Inspire) - Collection of frontend dev and web design links :bulb:.
 - [awesome-mobile-web-development](https://github.com/myshov/awesome-mobile-web-development) -  All that you need to create a great mobile web experience.
 - [Awesome-Design-Tokens](https://github.com/sturobson/Awesome-Design-Tokens) - A list of resources on all things to do with Design Tokens.